kyma-project/kyma/docs/kyma/05-02-custom-component-installation.md

 ### Installation from the release

 1. Download the [newest version](https://github.com/kyma-project/kyma/releases) of Kyma.
-2. Customize the installation by adding a component to the list in the installation file or removing hash charcter (#) in front of the `name` and `namespace` entries.
+2. Customize the installation by adding a component to the list in the installation file or removing the hash character (#) in front of the `name` and `namespace` entries.
 For example, to enable the Monitoring installation, add or unmark these entries:
     ```
     - name: "monitoring"
       namespace: "kyma-system"